unsw-cse-comp3900-9900-23T2/capstone-project-9900w18bcodyfive/README.md

 `npm start`

 #### Note: The manager-ui will start and run in the port 3000 in a tab in the browser.
 You can test the functionalities of the manager interface(no need to close the tab after testing).
-It is recommended that you finish the testing of the manager first, even before start running the remaining entities (user/customer, kitcken staff, waiter) because these 3 entities fetch data from what you have configures as a manager and do note that for testing the remaining 3 entities (customer(user), kitchen staff and waiter) you need to run them parallely(simultaneously) because they all interact with each other in real time. the steps to run them are provided below.
+It is recommended that you finish the testing of the manager first, even before start running the remaining entities (user/customer, kitcken staff, waiter) because these 3 entities fetch data from what you have configured as a manager and do note that for testing the remaining 3 entities (customer(user), kitchen staff and waiter) you need to run them parallely(simultaneously) because they all interact with each other in real time. the steps to run them are provided below.

 ### step 7: Installing dependencies for customer(user)
 Open a new Terminal, navigate to the folder "kellner/user-ui" in the terminal and run the below command.